hecksadecimal/Parpchiver/README.md

 python msparp_archive.py <chatname> [datecode]
 ```
 ### Archiving an entire chat log
 You can archive an entire chat by providing the script the name of the chat.
 The example used here is http://msparp.com/featuretesting

 Note that this works exactly the same for searched chats as of v1.2, with the exception of datecodes.
 They do not apply.
+This may change in the future.

+Currently (and for the foreseeable future), PM chat logs cannot be archived using this script.

 The script will automatically attempt to resume from the latest saved log if it exists.